 Campaign Money “Arms Race” Goes Nuclear

-"Much more of the money than previous cycles will be made up of unlimited, undisclosed donations."
+"Much more of the money than in previous cycles will be made up of unlimited, undisclosed donations."

-She says voters need to be very careful about secretive groups with innocent-sounding names that often fund dishonest political ads.
+Voters should be very careful about secretive groups with innocent-sounding names, she warns.
+They often fund dishonest political ads, she says.

-This year, Krumholz says, many huge super-PACs are masquerading as charities to dodge disclosure.
-She says the Internal Revenue Service has been investigating...
+This year, she says, many huge super-PACs are masquerading as charities to dodge disclosure.
+She says the IRS has been investigating.

-"But they risk pushback from Congress that doesn't like what they view as meddling in politics.
-Their hand has been slapped and they're cautiously proceeding."
+"However, the IRS risks pushback from Congress, which doesn't like what they view as meddling in politics.
+Their hand has been slapped, but they're cautiously proceeding."

-Krumholz says the disclosure rules for these charities are nearly nonexistent.
+Krumholz says disclosure rules for these "charities" are nearly nonexistent.

-"We know ultimately very little, and we will by and large not know, who is funding the biggest and most political of these nonprofits until well after the elections - if we ever learn."
+"We know ultimately very little, and by and large we won't know who is funding the biggest and most political of these nonprofits until well after the election - if we ever learn."

 get more stories like this via email